-Regarding the flare pressure pulse scenario (hypothesis H1), Balasubramaniam et al. (2010) showed that the timing of the pressure pulse during the shock formation gives reasons against this hypothesis.
-Approximate calculations lead to rather extreme values of speed and acceleration.
-Thus, the needed scale length of the pressure pulse exceeds the size of a typical flare kernel of ~ 10 000 km (Vršnak & Cliver 2008).
-From our calculations, the timing is in accord with the values obtained by Balasubramaniam et al. (2010).
-However, we find that initial speed values larger than 1400 km sec-1 and accelerations larger than -2.4 km sec-2 are, as discussed above, feasible and thus, could favor the flare pressure pulse hypothesis.
+Regarding the flare pressure pulse scenario (hypothesis H1), Balasubramaniam et al. (2010) showed that the timing of the pressure pulse during the shock formation argues against this hypothesis.
+Approximate calculations led to rather extreme values of speed and acceleration.
+Thus, the needed scale length of the pressure pulse exceeds the size of a typical flare kernel of ~10 000 km (Vršnak & Cliver 2008).
+From our calculations, the timing agrees with the values obtained by Balasubramaniam et al. (2010).
+However, we find that initial speed values faster than 1400 km s-1 and accelerations higher than -2.4 km s-2 are, as discussed above, feasible and thus could favor the flare pressure pulse hypothesis.

-Temmer et al. (2009) reproduced a Moreton wave event simulating the piston-like accelerated expanding source with a pressure pulse and analyzed the effects of different source sizes and velocities.
-By referring to hypothesis H3, our measurements of the small-scale ejecta radius $\sim 1 - 5$ Mm and acceleration \sim 37 km sec-2 are at least one order of magnitude smaller and faster than those considered as the most probable by Temmer et al. (2009).
-However, the strong acceleration of the smallscale ejecta (probably produced by magnetic structuring processes during the CME ejection) could act as a temporary piston generating perturbations that can steepen into shocks that propagate freely, (Warmuth et al. 2004a 2004b).
-Fast accelerated small 3D piston-like ejecta is capable of generating shock waves.
-As noted in Vršnak & Cliver (2008), a piston driver of the blunt type, not necessarily supersonic, originates a hyperbolic-shaped shock wave at its front.
+Temmer et al. (2009) reproduced a Moreton wave event by simulating the piston-like accelerated expanding source with a pressure pulse and analyzed the effects of different source sizes and velocities.
+By referring to hypothesis H3, our measurements of the small-scale ejectum radius of ~1-5 Mm and acceleration of $\sim 37$ km s-2 are at least one order of magnitude smaller and faster than those considered the most probable by Temmer et al. (2009).
+However, the strong acceleration of the smallscale ejectum (probably produced by magnetic structuring processes during the CME) could act as a temporary piston to generate perturbations that could steepen into shocks that propagate freely, (Warmuth et al. 2004a,b).
+Fast accelerated small 3D piston-like ejecta are capable of generating shock waves.
+As noted in Vršnak & Cliver (2008), a piston driver of the blunt type, not necessarily supersonic, generates a hyperbolic-shaped shock wave at its front.
 Meanwhile, the distance between the shock and the driver increases with time.
-The track of a shock induced by the small-scale ejecta, could presumably exhibit an accelerated motion when it arrives to the chromosphere, depending on the vertical acceleration, the direction of motion and the speed reached by the ejecta.
-This could indicate that the kinematic curve with a positive acceleration corresponding to the earliest wavefront F_1 shown in Fig. 15 (fitted curve U), is a shock wave originated by the motion of the ejecta.
-This assumption could be reinforced due to the location of SE in front of the earliest wavefronts F_1 shown in Fig. 11.
-It could be argued that the ejecta is too small to produce a chromospheric trace of the characteristics of F_1 .
+The track of the shocks induced by the small-scale ejecta could presumably exhibit an accelerated motion when they arrive to the chromosphere, depending on the vertical acceleration, the direction of motion, and the speed reached by the ejecta.
+This could indicate that the kinematic curve with a positive acceleration corresponding to the earliest wavefront $F_1$ shown in Fig. 15 (fitted curve U) is a shock wave generated by the motion of the small-scale ejectum.
+This assumption could be reinforced by the location of SE in front of the earliest wavefronts $F_1$ shown in Fig. 11.
+It could be argued that the ejectum is too small to produce a chromospheric trace with the characteristics of $F_1$ .
 Balasubramaniam et al. (2010) suggested that the eruption of the eastern arcade could generate the northern part of the wave, and could be acting as a precursor for the western arcade eruption.
-If the case is this, probably F_1 is the imprint of this eruption.
+If this is the case, $F_1$ is probably the imprint of this eruption.

-The proximity of SE and Q_0 suggests that if two waves were launched simultaneously from these points they should be seen superimposed at a certain distance from the origin.
-After the temporary pistons that originate the waves finished their actions they would show similar kinematic evolutions.
-It should be further noted, that the more intense flaring region (Zone 1) is located at the vicinity of SE, therefore it is possible that the flare itself originated F_1 .
+The proximity of SE and $Q_0$ suggests that if two waves were launched simultaneously from these points, they would be seen superimposed at a certain distance from the origin.
+After the temporary pistons that generate the waves finished their actions, they would show similar kinematic evolutions.
+Moreover the more intense flaring region (Zone 1) is located at the vicinity of SE, therefore it is possible that the flare itself generated $F_1$ .